classcentral/blue-steel/README.md

 # Blue Steel

+**Is there more to a blog than being really really really ridiculously good looking?**

+Of course not.
+Introducing Blue Steel.

 ### Responsive Wordpress theme using Roots - Inspired by The Verge
 Blue steel is a minimalist wordpress theme made by [Class Central](https://www.class-central.com/) and built on top of [Roots](http://roots.io/).
 The blog post pages are inspired by [The Verge](http://www.theverge.com/)